Dorothy Kilgallen

 Dorothy Mae Kilgallen (July 3, 1913 – November 8, 1965) was an American columnist, journalist, and television game show panelist.
 After spending two semesters at the College of New Rochelle, she started her career shortly before her 18th birthday as a reporter for the Hearst Corporation's New York Evening Journal.
 In 1938, she began her newspaper column "The Voice of Broadway", which was eventually syndicated to more than 140 papers.
 In 1950, she became a regular panelist on the television game show What's My Line?, continuing in the role until her death.

-Kilgallen's columns featured mostly show business news and gossip, but also ventured into other topics, such as politics and organized crime.
+Kilgallen's columns featured mostly show-business news and gossip, but also ventured into other topics, such as politics and organized crime.
 She wrote front-page articles for multiple newspapers on the Sam Sheppard trial and, years later, events related to the John F. Kennedy assassination, such as testimony by Jack Ruby.

-Life and career

-Education and early work
+Early life

-Kilgallen was born in Chicago, the daughter of newspaper reporter James Lawrence Kilgallen (1888–1982) and his wife, Mae Ahern (1888–1985).
-She was of Irish descent, and was a Catholic.
-Dorothy had a sister, Eleanor (1919–2014), who was six years her junior.
+Kilgallen was born in Chicago, Illinois, the daughter of newspaper reporter James Lawrence Kilgallen (1888–1982) and his wife, Mae Ahern (1888–1985).
+She was of Irish descent, and Catholic.
+She had one sister, Eleanor (1919–2014), who was six years younger.
 The family moved to various regions of the United States until 1920, when the International News Service hired James Kilgallen as a roving correspondent based in New York City.

 The family settled in Brooklyn, New York.
 Dorothy Kilgallen was a student at Erasmus Hall High School.
 After completing two semesters at The College of New Rochelle, she dropped out to take a job as a reporter for the New York Evening Journal.
 The newspaper was owned and operated by the Hearst Corporation, which also owned International News Service, her father's employer.